 Planning your visit to Yin Yu Tang: A Chinese House

 Yin Yu Tang, a 200-year-old Chinese house, was brought to America and reassembled at the Peabody Essex Museum.

 - Exercise care

 Please watch your step, and help us preserve the house and its contents by not touching.
-Photography and videography of Yin Yu Tang are not permitted.
+Still non-flash photography for personal use is permitted but videography is not.
 The house offers limited wheelchair accessibility.
 Please contact our Guest Services Department for additional information at 978-542-1644.

 - Please keep your coat with you

 Yin Yu Tang is outdoors and is cool in fall and winter.
 Backpacks and umbrellas are not permitted in the museum or in the house.
 Please check these belongings in the coat room.
 Strollers are not permitted in Yin Yu Tang; you may leave them with our staff at the entrance to the house.
 For wheelchair accessibility, please speak with a Guest Services representative.

 Free audioguides are available at the information desk and should be obtained prior to your ticket time.
 Before your visit, listen to No. 50 for an introduction to Yin Yu Tang.
 Once inside, look for bricks with engraved numbers.
 Press the number plus the green Play button to hear the audio.

 Please be at the doors to Yin Yu Tang five minutes before your scheduled visit.
 Because we must limit the number of guests in the house at a given time, a staff member will alert you shortly before the end of your time slot.
 If you arrive late, your visit to Yin Yu Tang will be shortened and is not guaranteed.